 If the matter involves a work related injury or illness, the beneficiary may choose to pursue a CMS-approved Workers’ Compensation Medicare Set-Aside Arrangement (WCMSA) to establish certainty, with respect to the settlement amount, that must be appropriately exhausted before Medicare begins to pay for care related to the workers’ compensation settlement, judgment, award, or other payment.
 For more information related to WCMSAs, please click the Workers’ Compensation Medicare Set-Aside Arrangements link.

-In situations where an attorney has been hired, one of the first steps should be to contact the Benefits Coordination & Recovery Center (BCRC) and report the case.
+In situations where an attorney has been hired, one of the first steps should be to report the case by accessing the Medicare Secondary Payer Recovery Portal (MSPRP) Report a Case link, or by contacting the Benefits Coordination & Recovery Center (BCRC).
 Details regarding what must be reported and contact information for the BCRC are contained on the Reporting a Case page.